Core JavaScript Package Workflows

 How do I enforce strict lockfile synchronization across a distributed team?

-Enable Corepack for version pinning, add --frozen-lockfile (or --immutable for Yarn) to all CI install steps, and implement a pre-commit hook using lint-staged to block commits with uncommitted lockfile changes.
+Enable Corepack for version pinning, add --frozen-lockfile (or --immutable for Yarn Berry) to every CI install step, and add a pre-commit hook using lint-staged and husky to block commits that change a lockfile without a matching package.json change.

 What is the recommended strategy for publishing dual ESM/CJS packages?